exercism/v3/languages/java/exercises/concept/inheritance/.docs/hints.md

 ## 1. Describe a Fighter.

-- In Java, the 'toString()' method is actually present inside the Object class (which is a superclass to all the classes in Java).
+- In Java, the `toString()` method is actually present inside the Object class (which is a superclass to all the classes in Java).
   You can read more about it [here][object-class-java].

-- To override this method inside your implementation class, you should have a method with same name i.e `toString()' and same return type i.e 'String'.
+- To override this method inside your implementation class, you should have a method with same name i.e `toString()` and same return type i.e `String`.

 ## 2. Making Fighters not vulnerable by default.